Replay (sports): Association football

 In association football, replays were often used to decide the winner in a knock-out tournament when the previous match ended in a draw, especially in finals.
 In 1970, FIFA (the worldwide governing body of the sport) and IFAB (the international rules committee for the sport) allowed penalty shoot-outs to be held if a match ended in a draw after extra time.
 The penalty shootout made its appearance immediately thereafter.
 The first instance of a shootout replacing a replay (rather than lots) was the final of the 1976 European championship.
 The shootout's first use at the World Cup took place in the 1982 semi-finals.
-Replays are now only used in the early rounds of the English FA Cup tournament, as well as rounds up until the semi-finals in the Scottish Cup.
-Games going to replays in the FA Cup since 1991 are only replayed once, with extra time and penalty shootouts used to decide the tie if the replay ends in a draw.
+Replays are now only used in the early rounds of the English FA Cup tournament.
+Games going to replays in the FA Cup since 1991 are only replayed once, with extra time and penalty shootouts used to decide the tie if the replay ends in a draw, with the lone exception being in the 1999–2000 FA Cup, when the Wycombe Wanderers and Oxford City F.C. played a 2nd replay after the 1st was abandoned due to a fire alarm going off just as the penalty shootout was commencing.
 Historically, FA Cup games would be replayed as many times as necessary until one team managed to win - in 1971, a fourth qualifying round match between Alvechurch and Oxford City was replayed five times after the initial match ended 2-2, with Alvechurch winning 1-0 in the fifth replay to settle the tie.

+On 18 April 2024, The Football Association announced that would scrap replays altogether from the first round of the competition proper of the FA Cup beginning from the 2024-25 edition to help ease fixture congestion for clubs competing in UEFA competitions though replays will be retained during the qualifying phase of competition involving non-League clubs.

 Replays can sometimes also take place on occasion if a team has fielded an ineligible player in the original match, or if a player has been injured as a result of an action by a spectator (such as throwing a coin or a bottle).
 However, more common consequences for such actions include awarding victory to non-offending teams and/or deducting points from offending teams.